thosgood/this-weeks-finds/markdown/101-151/week110.md

 surface is a sum of terms proportional to (j(j+1))^½^, one for each spin network edge poking through it.

-Of course, I\'m oversimplifying both the physics and the history here.
+Of course, I'm oversimplifying both the physics and the history here.
 The tale of spin networks and loop quantum gravity is rather long.
-I\'ve discussed it already in \"[week55](week55.html)\" and
-\"[week99](week99.html)\", but only sketchily.
+I've discussed it already in "[week55](week55.html)" and "[week99](week99.html)", but only sketchily.
 If you want more details,
 try:

-2\) Carlo Rovelli, Loop quantum gravity, preprint available as [gr-qc/9710008](http://xxx.lanl.gov/abs/gr-qc/9710008), also available as a webpage on Living Reviews in Relativity at
+2) Carlo Rovelli, Loop quantum gravity, preprint available as [gr-qc/9710008](http://xxx.lanl.gov/abs/gr-qc/9710008), also available as a webpage on Living Reviews in Relativity at
 <http://www.livingreviews.org/Articles/Volume1/1998-1rovelli/>

-The abstract gives a taste of what it\'s all about:
+The abstract gives a taste of what it's all about:

 > The problem of finding the quantum theory of the gravitational field,
 > and thus understanding what is quantum spacetime, is still open.
 One